-At the various points of transition in each pupil's school career, a priority is to offer extra support to help ensure that each pupil has the best information to enable him/her to make the very best choices.
+At the various points of transition in each pupil's school career a priority is to offer extra support to help ensure that each pupil has the best information to enable him/her to make the very best choices.
 When pupils require to opt for the next stage in their school life we offer the following:

 - Each pupil is issued with an Options Booklet which contains full descriptions of all the courses on offer and the levels they are offered at.
 Options Booklet subject descriptors for senior school also contain information regarding entrance qualifications for each course.
-Each department will also produce a short presentation on what their subject offers/entails - this is used to inform the options process. - Individual meetings with either a member of the Senior Leadership Team or one of the Principal Teachers of Pastoral Care will be scheduled.
-Parents are invited to school to attend individual meetings during the school day.
+Each department will also produce a short presentation on what their subject offers/entails - this is used to inform the options process. - Each pupil in each of the year groups where option choices are made is offered an individual meeting with either a member of the Senior Leadership Team or one of the Principal Teachers of Pastoral Care.
+Parents are invited to school to attend this individual meeting during the school day.
 The purpose of this meeting is to provide advice and support regarding the option choices for each pupil, to take into consideration individual career aspirations for each pupil, to finalise the Option Choices and to complete the Options Form with them.